 Gates wide open – with proof.
 Welcome to the Interface Entreprises – ULiège with full vaccination protection, recovery or negative test result from an official testing centre.
 Your proof is complete in combination with your identity card or passport.

 The right timing.
-A negative PCR or rapid test must be no more than 48 hours old, the second vaccination at least 14 days ago, the positive PCR test result at recovery between 28 days and 6 months old.
+A negative PCR or antigen test must be no more than 48 hours old, the second vaccination at least 14 days ago, the positive PCR test result at recovery between 28 days and 6 months old.
 Done?
 Let´s go.

 It all depends on the right apps.
 For fast, smooth entry, it‘s up to you too.
 Enter your proof of full vaccination, recovery or negative test in the apps Corona-Warn or CovPass.